qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 `proof-constructor-claim` clears `ConstructorClaim` and requires the second object back.

-### metaobject-lifetime - expected FAIL, and not ours
+### metaobject-lifetime

 Every QObject answers `metaObject()` with the same `&QObject::staticMetaObject`, so the wrapper map holds one wrapper for it and hands that one to everybody.
-Destroying any single QObject invalidates it and hits every other holder, although the C++ object behind it is static and never dies.
+Destroying any single QObject invalidated it and hit every other holder, although the C++ object behind it is static and never dies.

-Four lines, with a GIL, no threads:
+Five lines, with a GIL, no threads.
+The third one is the whole test - leave it out and the shared wrapper is not among `b`'s referred objects, nothing touches it, and the remaining four pass on a broken build:

     a, b = QObject(), QObject()
     ma = a.metaObject()
-    Shiboken.delete(b)          # a stranger
+    mb = b.metaObject()         # the SAME wrapper, fetched through b Shiboken.delete(b)          # a stranger
     ma.className()              # RuntimeError: already deleted